-Mr. Filep Samuel Karma, 55, is a prominent Papuan political activist and former Indonesian civil servant who is serving a 15-year prison sentence for raising a banned flag at a 2004 political rally.
-He is married and has two daughters.
+Mr. Filep Samuel Karma, 55, is a prominent Papuan political activist and former Indonesian civil servant who was sentenced to 15 years in prison for raising a banned flag at a 2004 political rally.

 Mr. Karma was arrested on December 1, 2004, for organizing and participating in a ceremony at Trikora Field in Abepura, Paupa, at which several hundred Papuans gathered to raise the Papuan Morning Star flag and celebrate the anniversary of the 1961 Papuan declaration of independence from Dutch rule.
 Although Mr. Karma has explicitly denounced the use of violence, he was arrested and charged with treason.
 He was sentenced in May 2005 to 15 years in prison.
 His wrongful arrest, detention, and trial violate Indonesian law and Indonesian obligations under international law.